agoravoting/agora-ciudadana-box/README.md

 * # sh shell/bootstrap.sh
 * # puppet apply manifests/init.pp --modulepath modules/

+If you want to log the output to a file use

+* # puppet apply manifests/init.pp --modulepath modules/ --logdest /tmp/puppet.log

 ### Troubleshooting

 ## If you get the following error during provisioning: